dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 * **SecureBootModel**: Disabled
   * Enables Apple's secure boot functionality in macOS, please refer to [Security](https://dortania.github.io/OpenCore-Post-Install/universal/security.html) section for further details.
   * Note leaving this unchanged will require a network install for full installers as macOS must verify your install.
-    * And pre-installed systems will now require a reboot into recovery to verify, and macOS will not boot until verified.
+    * And preinstalled systems will now require a reboot into recovery to verify, and macOS will not boot until verified.

 :::